hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### UMIs vs. genes detected

 Two metrics that are often evaluated together are the number of UMIs and the number of genes detected per cell.
 Here, we have plotted the **number of genes versus the numnber of UMIs coloured by the fraction of mitochondrial reads**.
 Mitochondrial read fractions are only high (light blue color) in particularly low count cells with few detected genes.
+This could be indicative of damaged/dying cells whose cytoplasmic mRNA has leaked out through a broken membrane, and thus, only mRNA located in the mitochondria is still conserved.
 These cells are filtered out by our count and gene number thresholds.
-Jointly visualizing the count and gene thresholds shows the joint filtering effect.
+Jointly visualizing the count and gene thresholds shows the **joint filtering effect**.

 Cells that are **poor quality are likely to have low genes and UMIs per cell**, and correspond to the data points in the bottom left quadrant of the plot.
 Good cells will generally exhibit both higher number of genes per cell and higher numbers of UMIs.
 In contrast, cells with unexpectedly high counts and a large number of detected genes may represent doublets.
 Thus, high‐count depth thresholds are commonly used to filter out potential doublets.